ESMValGroup/ESMValCore/doc/contributing.rst

    This makes it easier to review changes to documentation on GitHub.

 #.
 As docstrings or comments in code.
-   For Python code, the
+   For Python code, only the
    `docstrings <https://www.python.org/dev/peps/pep-0257/>`__
    of Python modules, classes, and functions that are mentioned in
    `doc/api <https://github.com/ESMValGroup/ESMValCore/tree/master/doc/api>`__
-   are used to generate documentation.
+   are used to generate the online documentation.
    This results in the :ref:`api`.
    The standard document with best practices on writing docstrings is `PEP257 <https://www.python.org/dev/peps/pep-0257/>`__.
-   We make use of
+   For the API documentation, we make use of
    `numpy style docstrings <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html>`__.

 What should be documented
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+Functionality that is visible to users should be documented.
+This includes:

+- The :ref:`recipe <recipe_overview>`
+- Preprocessor :ref:`functions <preprocessor_functions>` and their
+  :ref:`use from the recipe <preprocessor>`
+- :ref:`Configuration options <config>`
+- :ref:`Installation <install>`
+- :ref:`The experimental Python interface <experimental_api>`

-Any code documentation that is visible on readthedocs_ should be well
+Any documentation that is visible on readthedocs_ should be well
 written and adhere to the standards for documentation.

+Note that:

+- For functions that compute scientific results, comments with references to
+  papers and/or other resources as well as formula numbers should be included.
+- When making changes to/introducing a new preprocessor function, also update the
+  :ref:`preprocessor documentation <preprocessor>`.
-There is no need to write complete numpy style documentation for functions that
+- There is no need to write complete numpy style documentation for functions that
-are not visible in the :ref`api` chapter on readthedocs.
+  are not visible in the :ref:`api` chapter on readthedocs.
   However, adding a docstring describing what a function does is always a good
   idea.
   For short functions, a one-line docstring is usually sufficient, but more
   complex functions might require slightly more extensive documentation.

-For functions that compute scientific results, comments with references to
-papers and/or other resources as well as formula numbers should be included.

-When making changes to/introducing a new preprocessor function, also update the
-:ref:`preprocessor documentation <preprocessor>`.

 When reviewing a pull request, always check that documentation is easy to
 understand and available in all expected places.

-See :ref:`esmvaltool:esmvalcore-documentation-integration` for information on
-how the ESMValCore documentation is integrated into the complete ESMValTool
-project documentation on readthedocs.

 How to build and view the documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~